flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 This disables Swift Package Manager for the current user.

-If a project is incompatible with Swift Package Manager, all contributors will need to run this command.
+If a project is incompatible with Swift Package Manager, all contributors need to run this command.

 [removeSPM]: /packages-and-plugins/swift-package-manager/for-app-developers#how-to-remove-swift-package-manager-integration
 [open an issue]: {{site.github}}/flutter/flutter/issues/new?template=2_bug.yml